Mirai500/DocTalk-Webstack-project/Frontend/README.md

-Materials for the frontend development.
+Materials for the front-end development.